veryacademy/django-ecommerce-project/README.md

 The tutorials, found [here](https://www.youtube.com/watch?v=UqSJCVePEWU&list=PLOLrQ9Pn6caxY4Q1U9RjO1bulQp5NDYS_) on our YouTube channel take you through the steps of developing an ecommerce application with Python Django, prodominately deploying the Django templating system.

 ## Prerequisites
-None.
-This course is a great introduction for your first day with Django.

-## Audience
+* Install Python onto your PC/Laptop

+## Who is this course for
+This course tries to cater for many types of learners:

+* new developers,
-New developers, new Python Django developers, Python Django enthusiasts, students and anyone we have missed.
+* new Python Django developers,
+* Python Django enthusiasts,
+* Degree students
+* Everyone else who is looking to learn Django

 ## Course Content